GerritLuimstra/vq/README.md

 - General Learning Vector Quantization (```vq::GeneralLearningVectorQuantization```)
 - General Matrix Learning Vector Quantization (```vq::GeneralMatrixLearningVectorQuantization```)

-Each model supports access to the learned parameters (and for some the matrices), reproducability through a seeded RNG and the ability to set a custom learning rate scheduler.
+Each model supports access to the learned parameters, the ability to reproduce runs through a seeded RNG and the ability to set a custom learning rate scheduler.

 ## Documentation
 To access the documentation simply run: